spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-merchant-b2b-contract-requests-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when a Company User is being deleted, all Merchant Relation Requests initiated by this user are deleted as well.
+Make sure that, when a company user is deleted, all merchant relation requests initiated by the user are deleted too.

 {% endinfo_block %}